Markagunt Plateau: Geology

 Geologically, southwestern Utah is at the margin between the geologic provinces known as the Colorado Plateau and the Basin and Range Province, the former of which features flat lying sediments while the latter is characterized by steep horsts and grabens.
 After the Oligocene and Miocene, during which volcanism was characterized by calderas and stratovolcanoes, beginning 8 million years ago smaller volumes of mostly mafic magma formed lava domes, shield volcanoes, volcanic cones and volcanic plugs.

 The Markagunt Plateau is part of the High Plateaus geologic province, in the Colorado Plateau and at its margins with the Basin and Range Province.
 It is a 60–80 km wide fault-bounded block and the basement underneath the volcanoes is formed by various Cretaceous to Miocene sedimentary or volcanic rocks.
 Volcanism in the region has been ongoing for the last 5 million years.
 The volcanism is considered to be intraplate and unrelated to either mantle plumes or subduction.
+Together with other Quaternary volcanic fields in Utah it is sometimes considered part of a wider South Utah volcanic field.